kskvarci/kubernetes-the-hard-way-azure-cli-scripted/README.md

 ### Update the Parameters Include

-First, open and update hte params.sh file.
-This file is included in each script.
+First, open and update the params.sh file.
 The resourceRootName will be prepended to each resource that is created in Azure.

 make sure to populate the adminUserName and SSHPublicKey parameters with valid values that you'd like the VMs configured with.